Major change to the ATO’s Tax Agent Portal

 - The only person to whom the ATO will now release pre-death data via OSFA is an LPR with a Grant.

 - The only way to obtain pre-death data from the ATO is by the LPR writing to the ATO to request it.
 The ATO will send a pack of historical information concerning the deceased’s tax history to date of death to the LPR.
-The streamlined mechanism for providing this pack is yet to be finalised.
 The LPR will then be able to provide the pack to their lawyer or accountant to assist in the estate administration process and managing any pre-death tax issues that exist.
+Information about obtaining the data package is available here.

 - If additional information is required by an LPR’s lawyer or accountant, the LPR needs to seek that information from the ATO directly.